outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 ```

 1. For *>=portageq-2.2.16*, *emaint sync* replaces original *emerge --sync* to sync Portage tree.
 2. *--with-bdeps=y* will calculate build time dependencies for updates.
+Append this argument occasionally.
 3. If configuration needs updated, there will be a corresponding *._cfg\** file.
 4. As a tool of *gentoolkit*, *revdep-rebuild* is Gentoo's Reverse Dependency rebuilder.
 It will scan the installed ebuilds to find broken packages as a result of an upgrade of their dependencies.
 Those packages will be re-merged.
 However, it can also happen that a given package does not work with the currently upgraded dependencies, in which case you should upgrade the broken package to a more recent version. *revdep-rebuild* will pass flags to emerge which lets you use the --pretend flag to see what is going to be emerged again before going any further.
 5. `emerge --info \| grep FEATURES` prints *preserve-libs* FEATURE is enabledby default.
 It tells Portage to preserve libraries when *soname*'s change during upgrade or downgrade, only as necessary to satisfy shared library dependencies of installed consumers/packages.
 Preserved libraries are automatically removed when there are no remaining consumers, which occurs when consumer packages are rebuilt or uninstalled.
 Ideally, rebuilds are triggered automatically during updates, in order to satisfy slot-operator dependencies.